Fukushima (city): History

-Jōmon period to 11th century AD
+Early history

 In ancient Japan, the area now known as Fukushima City was called Minekoshi (岑越).
 The mountain in the middle of the city, present-day Mt.
 Shinobu, was also formerly called Mt.
 Minekoshi (岑越山).

 During the Jōmon period, for around 2,000 years there was a large settlement on the eastern bank of the Abukuma River.
 This area has since been excavated and named the Miyahata Site.

 In the 5th century AD, Kumano Atai (久麻直) was appointed by the Yamato court (大和朝廷) to be the Shinobu Kuni no miyatsuko (信夫国造), giving him control over the Fukushima Basin.

 Under the Nara period's Ritsuryō system, stations were established along the Seven Circuits so that officials could change horses.
 One of the stations, the Tōsandō, passed through the area of present-day Fukushima, and Minekoshi Station was established on the route.
 Minekoshi Station was located south of the Surikami River and north of the Matsukawa River, which at the time flowed to the south of Mt.
 Minekoshi.
 The area south of the Matsukawa River was then, as it still is now, known as Suginome (杉妻).
 Thus it is believed that the station was located north of the area around the present-day prefectural office, in the Kita-gorōuchi area (北五老内地域).

 The implementation of the Ritsuryō system also resulted in administrative changes, with the area of present-day Fukushima and Date being combined to form the district of Shinobu.
 This was the northernmost point of the Mutsu Province and held responsibility for preventing the southern expansion of the Emishi, a people who lived in northern Honshū.